WrongAardvark/Loves-Me-Not/README.md

 2. Find out if your true love is really your true love.

 *known bugs*
-- If a string is input the program returns ValueError
+- works fine and repeats if you input a sring, but repl shows recursionerror